-In order to illustrate the performance of the GFWA, a set of experiments is conducted on the CEC 2013 single objective optimization benchmark suite [50].
-This benchmark suite includes unimodal functions, multimodal functions and composition functions, shown in Table I. In the following experiments, the dimensionality of these functions is D = 30.
+In order to illustrate the performance of the GFWA, a set of experiments is conducted on the IEEE Congress on Evolutionary Computation (CEC) 2013 single objective optimization benchmark suite [50].
+This benchmark suite includes unimodal functions, multimodal functions, and composition functions, shown in Table I. In the following experiments, the dimensionality of these functions is D = 30.
 All the algorithms are run 51 times for each function and the maximal number of evaluations of each run is 10000D.